Dolly Parton Has Controversial ‘9 To 5’ Reunion At Emmys, Angry Fans Erupt On Twitter Over Jabs At Trump

-Country music icon, Dolly Parton, took to the stage to present an award at the 2017 Emmys on Sunday night and her fans were excited to know that she would be a part of the festivities.
+Country music icon Dolly Parton took to the stage to present an award at the 2017 Emmys on Sunday night, and her fans were excited to know that she would be a part of the festivities.
 However, some of them ended up being quite disappointed in their favorite singer after watching her stand alongside Jane Fonda and Lily Tomlin while they appeared to mock Donald Trump.

-Parton had a “9 to 5” reunion with her former co-stars and it was well received by the audience as the threesome got a standing ovation as they walked out together.
+Parton had a 9 to 5 reunion with her former co-stars, and it was well received by the audience as the threesome got a standing ovation as they walked out together.
 Everyone was thrilled to see the trio of women back together once again, but many viewers might not have expected this reunion to turn into a controversial moment for Dolly Parton.
 According to Billboard, two of the ladies decided to take advantage of their platform to give their take on how they feel about the president’s idea of women.

 Actress Jane Fonda started it off by saying, “In 1980, we refused to be controlled by a sexist, egotistical, lying, hypocritical bigot boss.”

 Comedian Lily Tomlin added the same sentiment, only she had supposedly turned the tables comparing their former movie boss, played by actor Dabney Coleman, to President Trump.

 “And in 2017 we still refuse to be controlled by a sexist, egotistical, lying, hypocritical bigot boss.”